 This is a great drill that will require your body to flow throughout the golf swing, but when done correctly, you will marvel at the quality of the strike and the effortless power you will produce.

-To help "get your body movin'", this flow drill is a great one to bring your swing to life.
-To start, take your normal setup position with a short to mid iron (I used a 5 iron in the video demonstration).
-Once you are comfortable, raise up out of your address position just enough so that the club can clear the ball as you swing the club forward several feet into your follow through position.
+To help "get your body movin'," this flow drill is a great one to bring your swing to life.
+To start, take your normal setup position with a short to mid iron (a 5 iron works well for the video demonstration).
+Once you are comfortable, raise up out of your address position just enough so that the club can clear the ball as you swing the club forward several feet into your follow-through position.

-From here, "let" the club flow back all the way to the top of your swing and then swing down with the same sense of rhythm.
-There is absolutely no need to be concerned with positions of the club at any point during the swing, the main things you are looking for is a sense of rhythm and flow as the club flows back throughout the swing and solid contact with the ball.
+From here, "let" the club flow back all the way to the top of the backswing and then swing down with the same sense of rhythm.
+There is absolutely no need to be concerned with positions of the club at any point during the swing — the main things you are looking for are a sense of rhythm and flow as the club moves throughout the swing and solid contact with the ball.
 Work with this drill until you can make solid contact repeatedly.
+Structured feedback systems like the GOAT Drill system can help you monitor whether your swing mechanics are staying on track as your rhythm improves.

-If you happen to video tape yourself, pay close attention to how free your body should be to swing the club and how effortlessly you build up clubhead speed.
-You may find that your swing flows a bit more to the inside and gets a little long at the top, this is perfectly ok as your body is simply uninhibited and is making a completely free swing.
+If you happen to video your swing, pay close attention to how free your body should be to swing the club and how effortlessly you build up clubhead speed.
+You may find that your swing flows a bit more to the inside and gets a little long at the top — this is perfectly fine, as your body is simply uninhibited and is making a completely free swing.

-Again, don't be concerned with any positions, you are simply wanting to instill a good sense of rhythm and flow and this drill is a great help, especially for one planers who tend to get a little tense and quick.
+Again, don't be concerned with any positions; you are simply wanting to instill a good sense of rhythm and flow, and this drill is a great help, especially for one plane swingers who tend to get a little tense and quick.

 Making a Full Turn when Playing a Round

-When a golfer's rhythm starts to get off during a round, they are almost always are getting quicker, particularly with the arms and upper body, causing these muscles to tense up and shorten, and thus their swing shortens and loses much of its natural flow and the golf "swing" and turns more into a desperate "hit".
+When a golfer's golf swing rhythm starts to get off during a round, they are almost always getting quicker, particularly with the arms and upper body, causing these muscles to tense up and shorten.
+As a result, the swing shortens and loses much of its natural flow, and the golf swing turns into a desperate "hit" rather than a fluid motion.

 To combat the natural tendency to get quick and shorten the swing as the round progresses, work with this rhythm and flow drill before each shot to give your body a great reminder of how free and effortless the golf swing really can be.
-Remember, you can have less than perfect mechanics and still hit perfect golf shots with good rhythm and flow but the great mechanics and poor rhythm and flow will do you little good.
-The pros have known this secret for a very long time, now you know as well.
+Remember, you can have less than perfect mechanics and still hit excellent golf shots with good rhythm and tempo, but great mechanics combined with poor rhythm will do you little good on the course.
+Elite players have known this secret for a very long time — now you do as well.

 The only time that really matters

-Even though my swing is more around and long when using this drill than during my normal swing, my downswing and impact positions are ideal, with the club coming right through the middle of my right forearm in the first picture.
+Even though the swing is more around and long when using this drill than during a normal swing, the downswing and impact positions are ideal — with the club coming right through the middle of the trail forearm in the first picture.

-In the second picture, I'm coming from the inside with my right elbow still back behind my right hip, which is still clearing.
-At impact, my right forearm and shaft are in perfect alignment and my right elbow is still behind my right hip.
+In the second picture, the club is coming from the inside with the trail elbow still back behind the trail hip, which is still clearing.
+At impact, the trail forearm and shaft are in perfect alignment and the trail elbow is still behind the trail hip.

-As you can see, it matters only to a degree how you swing the club back in regards to positions, but if you let the swing flow on the way down rather than trying to force the issue, you can let the club do most of the work and end up in the proper positions.
+As you can see, it matters only to a degree how you swing the club back in terms of positions, but if you let the swing flow on the way down rather than trying to force the issue, you can let the club do most of the work and end up in the proper impact positions naturally.